rawls238/react-experiments/README.md

 # Usage

-react-experiments was built to work with [PlanOut.js](https://www.github.com/HubSpot/PlanOut.js) and most of the constructs in it are inspired by the structure of PlanOut.js.
+react-experiments was built to work with [PlanOut.js](https://www.github.com/HubSpot/PlanOut.js) and most of its constructs are inspired by the structure of PlanOut.js.
 This library will work out of the box if you pass it an instantiated PlanOut Namespace or Experiment class, but if you want to use your own methods of assigning experiment parameters and logging exposure then you can extend the base [experiment class](https://github.com/HubSpot/react-experiments/blob/master/src/experimentClass.js) and pass that as the experiment prop to the Experiment class components.

 ## Implementing an experiment

 This library serves as a way to declaratively implement UI experiments that are defined via PlanOut.
 The standard usage of this library is as follows:

 1) Define experiment via PlanOut script / API.
-The PlanOut parameters that you set should map to the props that you  want to run an experiment on.
+The PlanOut parameters that you set should map to the props on which you  want to run an experiment.
 Let's use the [sample PlanOut.js experiment](https://github.com/HubSpot/PlanOut.js/blob/master/examples/sample_planout_es5.js#L41) as an example, which is effectively:

 ```
 signupText = uniformChoice(choices=['Signup', 'Join now'])